Tintia

 Texas Window Tint Sticker

-You would only need one tint sticker to your vehicle no matter how many windows are tinted, according to the Texas Transportation Code.
+You would only need one tint sticker on your vehicle no matter how many windows are tinted, according to the Texas Transportation Code.

-This has to be placed at the rearmost bottom corner of the driver’s side window of the car.
+This has to be placed at the rear bottom corner of the driver’s side window of the car.

 This label needs to include the following text - “Complies with TRC Chapter 547”.